The story of kalaweit

-Since 2012, the organisation has been buying hectares of forest to create protected private reserves, the size of which is increasing each year.
+Since 2012, the organisation creates protected private reserves, the size of which is increasing each year.
 They allow the creation of micro reserves where wild animals are safe from deforestation and trafficking.

 Kalaweit means “gibbon” in Dayak, the majority ethnic group of the island of Borneo.

 The organisation supports biodiversity in general but remains, today, the largest project in the world that saves gibbons.